Radwanska out, Murray wins under roof

 “I know how much that loss hurt me and I wanted to come here best prepared as I could be and today was a good start,” the 25-year-old Scot, whose win was met with a deafening eruption of noise from the home crowd, said after the match.

-Wawrinka can now concentrate on defending his Beijing doubles medal with Federer, who was on court to cheer him on, although the pair will have to wait after their opening match was one of the many postponed due to the rain.
+Wawrinka can now concentrate on defending his Beijing doubles medal with Federer, who was on court to cheer him on, although the pair will have to wait until at least Monday after their opening match was one of 10 postponed from Sunday’s schedule of play due to the rain.

-On Court One, Beijing bronze medalist Djokovic had reached a first set tie-break against Italy’s Fabio Fognini before rain suspended play at seven points apiece.
+In only the third of the day’s completed matches, former Wimbledon winner Russia’s Maria Sharapova, making her Olympic debut, marched into the second round with a 6-2 6-0 win over Israel’s Shahar Peer.

-When the match finally resumed hours later, with ground staff having taken the protective covers off the court several times during the afternoon only to have to cover them over again as the rain restarted, Fognini quickly wrapped up the set to take the lead against the visibly frustrated Serbian.
+On Court One, men’s second seed an Beijing bronze medalist Novak Djokovic had reached a first set tie-break against Italy’s Fabio Fognini before rain suspended play at seven points apiece.

-The pair slipped and slid their way around the court, which had not fully dried out after its earlier soaking, with both making nasty-looking falls at times, but Djokovic regained his form to take the match 6-7 6-2 6-2.
+When the match finally resumed hours later, with groundstaff having taken the protective covers off the court several times during the afternoon only to have to cover them over again as the rain restarted, Fognini quickly wrapped up the set to take the lead against the Serbian.

-“It’s a start.
-I haven’t played an official match since Wimbledon so it took me a set-and-a-half to really get into the rhythm and obviously the rain delay affected the game and I wasn’t sharp enough after the rain delay,” he said.
+If the rain holds off, three-time gold medalist Venus Williams is due to face Italy’s Sara Errani in the second match on Court One.